J-K-FlipFlop/gdpr_obfuscator/README.md

 ```
 The event is intended to likely be via a tool such as EventBridge, Step Functions, or Airflow.
 An event in the form above can be passed to the Lambda function in some way to trigger it.

+6. To run the code locally, comment out the block of code at the bottom in the file src/transform_lambda/handler.py and fill in the required fields.
+Then run the file.